marcelbonnet/QStage/README.md

 	- display all the Roland parameters as widgets on the screen, so the keyboard may be modified in realtime and all changes saved to a file

-The branch named //database// uses a SQLite wrapper to persist all data into sqlite3.